gitmag-group-admin/php-pdo/README.md

 	echo $e->getMessage();
 }
 ```
-How it works.

--   First, create a new PDO object with the data source name, user, and password.
-The PDO object is an instance of the `PDO` class.
--   Second, show the success message if the connection is established successfully or an error message if an error occurs.

 If you have everything set up correctly, you will see the following message:
 ```
 Connected to the bookdb database successfully!